 The talks are open for everyone.
 Contact one of the organisers if you are interested in attending the meeting.
 We have some funds that might help to support travel for some junior participants.

-• GRK 2553 "Symmetries and Classifying Spaces - analytic, arithmetic, and derived" (Essen)
+• DFG-GRK 2553 "Symmetries and Classifying Spaces - analytic, arithmetic, and derived" (Essen)

-• SFB/TR 191 "Symplectic structures in geometry, algebra and dynamics" (Bochum-Cologne-Heidelberg)
+• DFG-SFB/TR 191 "Symplectic structures in geometry, algebra and dynamics" (Bochum-Cologne-Heidelberg)

 • ANR-DFG-Projekt QuaSiDy - "Quantization, Singularities, and Holomorphic Dynamics"